astrommen/GiphyApp/README.md

 8. Ensure your app is fully mobile responsive.

-9. Allow users to request additional gifs to be added to the page.
+9. Allow users to request additional gifs to be added to the page. (done, dk how)
    * Each request should ADD 10 gifs to the page, NOT overwrite the existing gifs.

-   - increase limit number;
+   - increase limit number (done)

    - make response into a function;
       - maybe change to a for loop; look for more documentation on .each();
+      * still used .each loop, return false condition to stop iteration

-   - have button pull 10 at a time;
+   - have button pull 10 at a time; (button works)

 10. List additional metadata (title, tags, etc) for each gif in a clean and readable format.